 An upright-branching conifer with distinctive two-toned foliage creates a beautiful contrast against the cinnamon-colored bark.
 Chartreuse new growth has bright-yellow inner foliage.
 Slowly reaches up to 30' tall and 8' wide.
 Zones 7-10.

 A superb new evergreen with improved sun tolerance, and glowing golden yellow foliage on graceful, arching branches.
-A great choice for keeping as a container specimen year-round, which makes it available as your Christmas tree year after year.
+A great choice for keeping as a container specimen year-round.
+This makes it available as your Christmas tree year after year.
 Slow growing, up to 20' tall and 3' wide in 10 years.
 Zones 4-8.

 A superb selection that retains a natural dense dome shape with little care.
-The finely textured foliage becomes a rusty red in winter and would make a statement as a compact focal plant for your holiday decor.
+The finely textured foliage becomes a rusty red in winter.
+It would make a statement as a compact focal plant for your holiday decor.
 Up to 3' tall and wide.
 Zones 5-7.

 Favorite Houseplants to Use as Christmas Tree Alternatives

 Can you use a houseplant as a Christmas tree?
 The answer is an emphatic "Yes!"
-Large houseplants make amazing alternative holiday trees because they are exactly what you need to elevate your home decor in any season.
+Large houseplants make amazing alternative holiday trees.
+This is because they are exactly what you need to elevate your home decor in any season.
 Plus, they're the most low-maintenance option, too — and we're all about making things a little easier on you this season.
-You can keep them in the same spot in your house after the season has passed, just take off the holiday lights and ribbons and it's back to filling its role as a spectacular living piece of art.
+You can keep them in the same spot in your house after the season has passed.
+Just take off the holiday lights and ribbons.
+Then, it's back to filling its role as a spectacular living piece of art.

 Pictured*: Abidjan Rubber Plant, which has new leaves that emerge in spikes covered in a bright-red sheath.
-This splash of color is like the star on top of a Christmas tree and simply shines against the dark-green leaves.
+This splash of color is like the star on top of a Christmas tree.
+It simply shines against the dark-green leaves.
 Up to 6' tall and 2' wide.

 This gorgeous statement plant has variegated foliage that makes a great focal point.
 It will look big and beautiful the instant you bring it home, so it's perfect for the holidays.
 Up to 6' tall and 2' wide.

-Huge leaves cover this large indoor plant from top to bottom, which makes it an unexpected Christmas tree alternative that will grow to be a tall mainstay in your space year-round.
+Huge leaves cover this large indoor plant from top to bottom.
+This makes it an unexpected Christmas tree alternative that will grow to be a tall mainstay in your space year-round.
 Up to 10' tall and 3' wide.

-A rare indoor plant that is gaining popularity, this African native has huge heart-shaped leaves and grows into an upright tree that would make a great holiday tree every year.
+A rare indoor plant that is gaining popularity, this African native has huge heart-shaped leaves.
+It grows into an upright tree that would make a great holiday tree every year.
 Requires bright, indirect light and high humidity.
 Up to 4' tall and wide.

 A selected variety of Banyan with trunk-like aerial roots that make for a truly unique holiday tree.
 Makes a great easy-care, low-light large houseplant with emerald green leaves and a distinctive white trunk.
 Up to 10' tall and 3' wide.